wigging/numerix/Sources/Numerix/Numerix.docc/ApproxEquality.md

 # Approximate Equality

-Approximate equality of two Vectors and Matrices.
+Approximate equality of two Vectors, Matrices, or ShapedArrays.

 ## Overview

-Compare two vectors or two matrices for approximate equality based on relative and absolute tolerance.
+Compare two vectors, two matrices, or two shaped arrays for approximate equality based on relative and absolute tolerance.

 ## Topics